Obstructive Sleep Apnea Treatment

 Obstructive sleep apnea is caused by the relaxing of your throat muscles, which could block the airway while you’re sleeping.
-Symptoms of obstructive sleep apnea include snoring, excessive daytime sleepiness, loud snoring, observed episodes of breathing cessation during sleep, abrupt awakenings accompanied by gasping or choking, awakening with a dry mouth or sore throat, morning headache, difficulty concentrating during the day, mood changes (depression, irritability), high blood pressure, nighttime sweating, or decreased libido.
+Symptoms include snoring, excessive daytime tiredness, loud snoring, observed episodes of breathing cessation during sleep, abrupt awakenings accompanied by gasping or choking, awakening with a dry mouth or sore throat, morning headache, difficulty concentrating during the day, mood changes (depression, irritability), high blood pressure, nighttime sweating, or decreased libido.

 Because obstructive sleep apnea happens while we’re asleep, it may be difficult to know that one experiences it.
 Keep in mind that just because you snore, it does not mean you experience obstructive sleep apnea.
-If you have a partner who has complained of loud snoring that is disturbing or that you wake up gasping or choking, then it might be time to see a medical professional for a sleep assessment and seek treatment for obstructive sleep apnea.
+If you have a partner who has complained of loud snoring that is disturbing or that you wake up gasping or choking, then it might be time to see a medical professional for a sleep assessment and seek treatment.

 If sleep apnea is found, you may be subjected to a split-night sleep study in which your sleep is monitored and sleep lab researchers will wake you up part-way through the night and give you continuous airway pressure (see below) for the second half of the sleep study.

-There are a number of treatments available to people who experience obstructive sleep apnea.
-Again, it is important to seek a professional sleep study before moving forward on any treatment for obstructive sleep apnea.
+There are a number of obstructive sleep apnea treatment options available.
+Again, it is important to seek a professional sleep study before moving forward on any treatment.

 1. Continuous Positive Airway Pressure (CPAP)

 With obstructive sleep apnea, the muscles in the back of the throat relax too much to facilitate normal breathing.
 As a result, your airway narrows or closes during breathing, which could lead to a lower level of oxygen and a higher level of carbon dioxide in your blood.
 The brain can sense this impairment in breathing and therefore rouses you – allowing you to reopen your airway.
-As a result, obstructive sleep apnea could lead to disruption in one’s sleep patterns, leading to feeling tired during the day.
+As a result, this can lead to disruption in one’s sleep patterns, leading to feeling tired during the day.

 2. Oral Appliance Therapy

-Oral appliance therapy is another treatment available for people with obstructive sleep apnea.
+Oral appliance therapy is one of the best CPAP alternatives available.
 This particular option resembles an orthodontic appliance or mouth guard used by athletes.
 Oral appliance therapy pieces are worn during sleep and act as scaffolding for the internal structures of the mouth, preventing the collapse of the tongue and soft tissues in the back of the throat.
 In doing so, oral appliance therapy ensures continuous air intake.

-If CPAP treatments do not appear to be effective, surgery is an option to treat obstructive sleep apnea.
-Uvulopalatopharyngoplasty (UPP)P is the surgery used to remove soft tissues at the back of your mouth and the top of your throat.
+If CPAP treatments do not appear to be effective, surgery is an option.
+Uvulopalatopharyngoplasty (UPPP) is the surgery used to remove soft tissues at the back of your mouth and the top of your throat.
 UPPP might also involve the removal of tonsils and adenoids.
-UPPP surgery does not guarantee that obstructive sleep apnea will be cured, and in some cases, people still continue to use CPAP or oral appliance options post-surgery.
+UPPP surgery does not guarantee that it will be cured, and in some cases, people still continue to use CPAP or oral appliance options post-surgery.

 4. Lifestyle Changes

-Aside from the medical treatments available, milder cases of obstructive sleep apnea could be addressed simply by making lifestyle changes.
+Aside from the medical treatments available, milder cases could be addressed simply by making lifestyle changes.
 These include losing weight (if you are overweight), exercising regularly, drinking alcohol moderately (and not drinking several hours before bedtime), quitting smoking, using a nasal decongestant or allergy medication, and not sleeping on your back.